shader-slang/shader-slang.github.io/docs/reflection-api.md

 Because the binding information is independent from the target compiler, the binding information is identical for all targets.
 The information doesn't need to be queried for different targets.

+### Parameter binding for modules by example

+> TODO: We need an example that shows why the input program based binding is required for modules in Slang.

+> TODO: We can use scene.cpp/hlsl, material.cpp/hlsl and lighting.cpp/hlsl

 ## How Shader binding works for target platforms